-The Government has launched a new website, Educate Against Hate.
+The Government has launched a website, Educate Against Hate.
 The website is one of several measures the government is pursuing to counter Islamist extremism.
 To visit the website, please click here

 This school has responsibility for all aspects of children’s safety and well-being.
 This means that our safeguarding responsibilities are wide to include all potential risks to children.